dragonflyoss/design/systems-analysis/client-backend-plugin/README.md

 ### Introduction

-This document describes the use of a plugin for the Dragonlfy client backend.
-It instructs developers to use the plugin to enable Dragonfly to support additional backends, such as dfs, without having to break into Dragonlfy to make code changes.
+This document describes the use of a plugin for the Dragonfly client backend.
+It instructs developers to use the plugin to enable Dragonfly to support additional backends.

 ### Usage

-The plugin for backend works as a `lib{plugin-name}.so` dynamic link library.
-Here are the steps to use it:
+The backend plugin is a dynamic link library, named in the format `lib{plugin-name}.so`.

-**1. Plugin put in the specified path**
+**1. Put the plugin into the plugin directory**

-After the plugin is built, it needs to be stored in the `/usr/local/lib/dragonfly/plugins/dfdaemon/backend` path by default.
-This can be changed in [dfdaemon config](https://d7y.io/docs/next/reference/configuration/client/dfdaemon/).
+After the plugin is built, it needs to be put into the `/usr/local/lib/dragonfly/plugins/dfdaemon/backend` path by default.
+This can be changed in the [dfdaemon config](https://d7y.io/docs/next/reference/configuration/client/dfdaemon/). `dfdaemon` does not support hot reloading of plugins.

-Dfdaemon loads plugins only at startup, so you need to restart dfdaemon after adding a new plugin.

-**2. Dfdaemon loading plugin**

-When dfdaemon starts, the following logs are included in the dfdaemon startup log, which means that the plugin was loaded successfully.
+**2. Loading Plugins**

+A successful plugin load will produce the following log messages:

 ```
 INFO  load [<plugin-name>] plugin backend